Selective Memory

 Zach offers up a deal.
 "Perhaps I can just ...fax the forms to you this morning when I get in?"

 Rufus suddenly lightens up as if they had been best friends for years.
 "This fuckin' guy.
 That's an excellent idea, Zachery.
 Goddamn your smart.
 Isn't he smart, Joey?
 Why the fuck am I askin' you, you're dumb as shit."
 Rufus scoops up Zach and headlocks him.
 "I feel like you been a brother to me, Zachery."
 Rufus kisses the top of his head and lets him go.
+Rufus adjusts Zachery's jacket like a mother to a child.
+"You run along now, Zachery and get those papers.
+We'll be waitin' to hear from you."

 Zach starts to step away and Rufus grabs his shoulders and squares him up.
 "Don't keep me waitin' Zachery," he says as he looks sternly into Zach's eyes.
 "Don't keep me waitin'."
 He gives Zach one last firm look and a pat on the cheek.